 As a competitor, he was one of only three juniors to ever win the Tournament of Champions and is the only person to win the tournament twice.
 He was the champion of Blake, Emory, the Iowa Round Robin twice, the Greenhill Round Robin twice, and St. Marks twice.
 Chris was also a semi finalist at Greenhill and the Glenbrooks, and a finalist at Berkeley.
 Chris was a four year qualifier to the NSDA National Tournament in Lincoln-Douglas, U.S. Extemp Speaking, and Congressional Debate.

 SunHee Simon is Director of Lincoln-Douglas Debate at Victory Briefs.
 SunHee has participated in debate since the 7th grade and has been a championship debater in both Lincoln Douglas and Policy Debate.
 In 2015, she was one of only two people to qualify to the Tournament of Champions in CX and LD.
 Her freshman year at Stanford University--where she now attends--she earned the semifinal title at the Cross Examination Debate Association (CEDA) national tournament.
-Now, she focus on private coaching and coaching Science Park High School.
-She has helped her students get to late elims and finals of national tournaments like the Glenbrooks, NDCA, Berkeley, Emory, and the TOC.
-This is SunHee's fourth year with VBI.
+Now, she focuses on coaching a few students while she finishes up school.
+She has helped her students get to late elims, finals, and/or championships of national tournaments like the Glenbrooks, NDCA, Berkeley, Emory, and the TOC.
+This is SunHee's fifth year with VBI.

 Anthony Berryhill is Managing Director at Victory Briefs.
 He holds a B.A. in Political Science from Stanford University, is an alumnus of Yale’s Ph.D.
 Program in Political Theory and holds an M.B.A.
 Anthony is currently a Learning and Development Manager for GLG, a learning platform which helps the world’s largest financial institutions with their research needs.
 At GLG Anthony helps lead the company’s onboarding, diversity/inclusion and operational training programs.
 As a coach Anthony has coached TOC champions (most recently in International Public Forum in 2017) and late elim round participants at NCFL and NSDA.
 As a competitor he qualified to national championships in LD, Extemp and Senate Legislative Debate his senior year.
 As an instructor Anthony specializes in critical theory, argument analysis, refutation and building debaters' confidence.
 This will be Anthony’s fifth summer with VBI.